jkrogager/VoigtFit/docs/documentation.rst

 Notice that this will overwrite any other components defined previously for this element.

+**interactive_view : velocity  [ or wavelength ]**

+  The *interactive_view* keyword specifies how the data will be displayed in the interactive window.
+  If `velocity` or `vel` is given, the data will be displayed in velocity space relative to the systemic redshift.
+Otherwise, if `wavelength` or `wave` is given, the data are displayed in observed wavelength space -- this is the default view.

 .. topic:: Example

   The interactive definition of components will bring up the following graphic display: